notaryproject/specifications/specs/plugin-extensibility.md

 ### Commands

-Notation commands to install, list, and uninstall Notation plugins.
-See [`notation plugin` CLI specification](https://github.com/notaryproject/notation/blob/v1.1.0/specs/commandline/plugin.md) for details.
+Notation provides various commands, including `install`, `list`, and `uninstall`, to manage plugin lifecycle.
+For more information, please refer to the [`notation plugin` CLI specification](https://github.com/notaryproject/notation/blob/v1.1.0/specs/commandline/plugin.md).

 ### Using a plugin for signing